chuz41/UNIVERSO/README.md

 # UNIVERSO
-This is an automatic system that emule the real Universe and others!
+This is an automatic system that can emule the real Universe section and other universes!